2021-22 Best Hospitals: An Overview

 Are only teaching hospitals eligible for the rankings?

-In the four specialties in which ranking was determined only through the physician survey, any hospital with enough nominations over the last three surveys was ranked.
+This year, 2,295 hospitals, just over half of the total number in the initial pool, met one of the four standards.
+Eligibility standards for the rehabilitation rankings were slightly different.
+In the three specialties in which ranking was determined only through the physician survey, any hospital with enough nominations over the last three surveys was ranked.

 Does U.S. News evaluate and rank VA and military hospitals?

-A hospital that fell short was still evaluated if it was nominated by at least 1% of the physicians in a specialty who responded to the 201 6 , 201 7 and 201 8 reputational surveys.
+A hospital that fell short was still evaluated if it was nominated by at least 1% of the physicians in a specialty who responded to the 2019, 2020 and 2021 physician surveys.

 What determined whether a hospital would be ranked?

-In the four reputational specialties, most care is delivered on an outpatient basis.
-The number of outpatients who die in these specialties is so low that risk-adjusted mortality rates, heavily weighted in the 12 other specialties, mean little.
-Hospitals in these specialties are therefore ranked solely on reputation.
+In the three expert-opinion-based specialties, most care is delivered on an outpatient basis.
+The number of outpatients who die in these specialties is so low that risk-adjusted mortality rates, heavily weighted in 11 of the 12 other specialties, are not significantly tied to quality of care.
+Hospitals in these specialties are therefore ranked solely on expert opinion.

 How were the different factors combined?